By Tim Lambert

 Until the late 20th century the ruler was a punishment commonly used in primary schools.
 The teacher hit the child on the hand with a wooden ruler.

+Women convicted of ‘scolding’ were sometimes punished with the scold’s bridle.
+(Scolding meant more than just nagging.
+It meant harassing your neighbours by slandering them or using abusive language).
 This was a metal frame placed over a woman’s head.
 It had a bit that stuck in her mouth to prevent her from talking.
 The scold’s bridle or branks was used in Scotland by the 16th century and was used in England from the 17th century.
 It was last used in Britain in 1824.

 In the Ancient World slaves were usually prisoners of war or their descendants.
 However, in the Roman Empire, certain crimes could be punished by being made a slave.